PrimeTweak/PrimeFreeBird/README.md

 - **One list for everything** — a word, a phrase or an @account; the type is recognised from what you type.
 - **Quick access from the feed** — an icon in the timeline's top bar adds or removes a filter without leaving your scroll.
 - **Filters that expire** — give a word 24 hours, 7 days or 30 days, or keep it for good.
-- **Scoped the way you want** — filters skip the accounts you follow and leave reposts alone, unless you say otherwise.
-- **A count of what it caught** — how many posts were filtered today, under the list.
 - **Precise by default** — whole-word matching, so "cat" never catches "concatenate".

 ## Timeline